-When I was a child, the fowlers used to bring to our house, towards autumn, beautiful ring-doves, all stained with blood.
-Those that were still alive they gave to me, and I took care of them with the love of a mother for her children.
+I remember that, when I was a child, the fowlers used to bring to our house, towards autumn, beautiful ring-doves, all stained with blood.
+Those that were still alive they gave to me, and I took care of them with the love and the passionate tenderness of a mother for her children.
 Some of them I succeeded in curing.
-As they recovered their strength, they grew sadder and sadder, and refused to eat.
+As they recovered their strength, they grew sadder and sadder, and refused the green beans which they are eagerly out of my hand while they were sick.
 As soon as they could spread their wings, they fluttered about the cage and dashed themselves against the bars.
-They would have died if I had not set them at liberty.
-So I was accustomed - selfish child though I was - to sacrifice the pleasure of possession to the pleasure of generosity.
+They would have died of exhaustion and grief if I had not set them at liberty.
+So I was accustomed - selfish child though I was-to sacrifice the pleasure of possession to the pleasure of generosity.
 It was a day of keen emotion, of triumphant joy, and of uncontrollable regret when I took one of my doves to the window.
 I gave it a thousand kisses.
 I besought it to remember me and to come back and feed on the tender beans that grew in my garden.
 Then I opened my hand, but closed it again instantly, to hold my little friend.
 I continued to kiss it with a swelling heart and eyes full of tears.
-At last, after long hesitation, I put it on the window-sill.
+At last, after long hesitation and many vain efforts, I put it on the window-sill.
 It remained motionless for a time, - amazed, almost terrified at its own good fortune.
 Then it flew away, with a little cry of joy which pierced me to the heart.
-For a good while I followed it with my eyes; and, when it had disappeared behind the mountain ash-trees of the garden, I wept bitterly, and worried my mother for a whole day by looking ill and dispirited. - GEORGE SAND.
+For a good while I followed it with my eyes: and, when it had disappeared behind the mountain ash-trees of the garden, I wept bitterly, and worried my mother for a whole day by looking ill and dispirited. - George Sand.